puppetlabs/puppet-docs/source/pe/3.1/cloudprovisioner_gce.markdown

 Viewing existing GCE instances
 -----

-Let's start by finding out about the currently running GCE instances.
-You do this by running the `puppet node_gce list` command and including `project` and the project name as follows.
+Let's start by finding out about currently-running GCE instances.
+Run the `puppet node_gce list` command with the  `project` subcommand and the project name.
+For example, a project named 'cloud-provisioner-testing-1' would look like:

     $ puppet node_gce list --project cloud-provisioner-testing-1

+And the output would look like:

     #### zone: zones/europe-west1-a
     <no instances in zone>